ZOOM - How to use it!

 - You should have your worship bulletin available, which will be in the email/Constant Contact that we send each week.
 This will help you follow the service.
 You can also use the Book of Common Prayer!
 We’ll announce the page number at the beginning of each service we hold, but usually it will be the Liturgy of the Word on page 355.

 - We will open our virtual doors 30 minutes before any worship service.
 This will be the time you can talk to each other informally as we’re signing on.
+People present in the church can also talk with you.
 Our clergy will be present for open chatting and we’d love to welcome you, see your face and/or hear your voice!
 So feel free to join at any time.

-- At 10:30, we will mute everyone’s microphones except for the worship leaders.
+- At 10:25, we will mute everyone.
 Please keep your microphones on mute so that everyone can hear all parts of worship.
 Please do speak along all parts in your own home, knowing that God hears all of us!

-- When worship closes with the Peace and a blessing, we will unmute everyone’s microphones and allow free talking again!
+- When worship closes, you can unmute everyone’s microphones and allow free talking again!

 - The chat bar will always be open in case you need to send a message to the group while we are all on mute.
 Keep in mind that clergy leading the service are leading the service, so if someone else sees a question and is able to respond to it, we would appreciate that!